jocelynewalker/STA380/Final_Walker_Seth_Nesfeder_Choudhary.md

 From the histograms of the portfolio values and earnings, we see that negative earnings are a possibility.
-The 5% value at risk based on a 20-day bootstrapped period is **-$5,047.68** for this portfolio.
+The 5% value at risk based on a 20-day bootstrapped period is **about -$5,047.68** for this portfolio.
 This is a much “safer” portfolio compared to the portfolio that simply tracks the S&P 500 above.

 ### Portfolio 3: “Safety and Risk-Aversion with Bonds”